How To Get Approved For A Mortgage With Bad Credit

 Why Was I Turned Down For A Mortgage?

-- Another possibility is mortgage fraud, which is a less common issue that takes place when a borrower gives false or exaggerated information to the lender about their financial situation.
+- Mortgage fraud.
+This is a less common issue that takes place when a borrower gives false or exaggerated information to the lender about their financial situation.

-- Because lenders look at your savings, find homes in price ranges that suit you and your budget.
+- Inadequate savings.
+Because lenders look at your savings, find homes in price ranges that suit you and your budget.

 What Is The Best Credit Score To Get A Mortgage?

 Why does your credit score matter so much?
-For starters, a mortgage may be the largest loan you ever take, and includes a down payment, insurance, and taxes.
-This means the better your credit score, the lower your interest rate is, which can save you thousands in the long run.
+For starters, a mortgage may be the largest loan you ever take and includes a down payment, insurance, and taxes.
+The better your credit score, the lower your interest rate is, which can save you thousands in the long run.

 The minimum credit score to qualify for an FHA (Federal Housing Administration) loan isn't a set number and fluctuates depending on the state of the economy.
-When the economy is in a recession, it's normal for lenders to enforce more restrictions, and during these times even an excellent credit score may not be enough to qualify you for a loan.
+When the economy is in a recession, it's normal for lenders to enforce more restrictions.
+During these times even an excellent credit score may not be enough to qualify you for a loan.

 What Can I Do To Raise My Credit Score?

-While you pay off any debts, avoid closing your accounts since that can hurt your credit score.
-Even if you are spending the same amount, you are using a bigger portion of your available credit.
+- Avoid closing any of your accounts.
+Even if you are still spending the same amount, you will be using a bigger portion of your available credit.
 Keeping your accounts open is much more beneficial to your score.

 Although it may take 1 to 3 months to see any changes in your credit history, many lenders use a different reporting system called rapid rescore to find your new score only a couple of days after the changes are made.